viperleed/viperleed/doc/content/basics/command_line_tools.rst

 The command ``viperleed bookkeeper`` manually invokes the :ref:`bookkeeper<bookkeeper>`.

-The bookkeeper runs automatically runs in ``archive`` mode before and in ``clear`` mode after a calculation.
+The bookkeeper automatically runs in ``archive`` mode before and in ``clear`` mode after a calculation.
 See the :ref:`bookkeeper<bookkeeper>` page for details.